 But investor activity creates our booms and busts.

-Simply, a few years ago investor frenzy driven by Fear Of Missing Out drove the property markets in Sydney and Melbourne to dizzy heights.
+Simply, over the last couple of years, investor frenzy driven by Fear Of Missing Out drove the property markets in Sydney and Melbourne to dizzy heights in 202 and 2021.

-Then for the period leading up to the federal election in 2019 (remember that? – it seems so long ago now) investors put on the brakes property values fell.
+Go back a few years further in the period leading up to the federal election in 2019 (remember that? - it seems so long ago now) investors put on the brakes worried about tax changes that never eventuated, but the effect was that property values fell.

-But then after the election results, in the second half of last year investors and home buyers jumped back into the market, demand rose and so did property prices.
+But then after the 2019 election results, in the second half of that year, investors and home buyers jumped back into the market, demand rose and so did property prices.

-Fear once again put many people on the sidelines, but buyers and sellers are once again returning to the market.
+Fear of Coronavirus once again put many people on the sidelines, but then in 2021 buyers and sellers once again returned to the market.